Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 "reserveTokens": 16384,

-Do not copy the model names blindly; use pi --list-models and adapt them to the providers you actually use.
-The important part is the structure: default model, scoped cycling, compaction reserve, retry policy, project packages, and a clear telemetry choice.
+Do not copy the model names blindly; run pi --list-models and adapt them to the providers you actually use.
+What matters is the structure: default model, scoped cycling, compaction reserve, retry policy, project packages, and an explicit telemetry choice.

 Step 4: Install the Right Packages